rsa-tools/motif_discovery_clusters/README.md

 - [References](#references)
 - [Notes](#notes)

-This protocol explains step-by-step how to discover DNA motifs in regulatory regions of clusters of co-expressed gene in plants.
+This protocol explains step-by-step how to discover on your Web browser DNA motifs in regulatory regions of clusters of co-expressed gene in plants.
 It also explains how to control the significance of the result, and how to annotate the discovered motifs with putative binding fators.
 It uses the plant-dedicated mirror of the Regulatory Sequence Analysis Tools (RSAT, <http://plants.rsat.eu>) but it can be used on any RSAT mirror.

+See <https://eead-csic-compbio.github.io/coexpression_motif_discovery/peach/Tutorial.html> for a command-line protocol.

 # Introduction